OutRed/JARVIS/README.md

 # JARVIS (Update: Shortcut links work now)

 JARVIS is a voice assistant that can be used on iPhone and your PC/Mac.
 It uses GPT-3.5 Turbo and it's personality is customizable.
 THIS IS STILL IN DEVELOPMENT.
+If you want to beta test, hit up my email at support@outred.org

 ## Features